codestorm1/vintage_cell/notes.md

 > flushing UART before making a call
 > Switching WaveShare back to using config values
 > cleanup gpios in configs
+> ok to power RPi0 with 3.7V lipo battery? - yes, through the Adafruit charger
+> Stability is much better after new proto board is being used
+> install 90 degree angle audio plug - done

+Mon Aug 19, 2024
+> Previous: found antennas to test.
+Would be too hard to mount them inside the phone.
+Maybe only for GPS anyway
+> Stability is good.
+Sometimes fails to make phone call, despite sending correct ATD command
+> Added a function in WaveShare to read_until_timeout

+* Could weak antenna/signal strength be the cause of dialing sometimes not working?
 * stop listening for clicks while ringing the bell
 * drill holes in bell board so that a rubber band can tie down the coil
 * make a livebook